 GET HELP IMMEDIATELY: If you are homeless or hungry in Fairfield County dial 211 24/7

 Regular sized items (not bulk) appreciated.
-Drop off at our pantry M-F, 9am-4:30pm at 636 Old Post Road; there’s a drop off area to the left of the building.
+Drop off at our pantry M-Th, 9am-4:30pm and F, 9am-1pm at 636 Old Post Road; there’s a drop off area to the left of the building.
 Please ring the bell and someone will greet you.
 Please do not leave donations unattended and when the office is closed.
 Monetary donations are always welcome so we can purchase exactly what we need for our clients, donate here.
 Or, feel free to purchase from our Amazon wish list here and your donation will be shipped directly to the pantry.
 Thank you!

 – CASH, CHECKS, GROCERY STORE GIFT CARDS (to buy perishables)